macaodha/batdetect2/README.md

 ### Data and annotations
 The raw audio data and annotations used to train the models in the paper will be added soon.
+The audio interface used to annotate audio data for training and evaluation is available [here](https://github.com/macaodha/batdetect2_GUI).

 ### Warning
-Note the models developed and shared as part of this repository should be used with caution.
+The models developed and shared as part of this repository should be used with caution.
-While they have been evaluated on held out audio data, great care should be taken when using the models for any form of biodiversity assessment.
+While they have been evaluated on held out audio data, great care should be taken when using the model outputs for any form of biodiversity assessment.
 Your data may differ, and as a result it is very strongly recommended that you validate the model first using data with known species to ensure that the outputs can be trusted.

 ### FAQ